-Condition and context-The County did not have sufficient written IT security policies and procedures over its IT resources.
+Condition and context-The County did not have sufficient written IT security policies and procedures in place over its IT resources.
+The County had some IT security processes in place, but did not have written policies and procedures for several areas related to IT security and its policies and procedures lacked critical elements.